Adeyomola/sentio/README.md

 4. Set up SSL/TLS certificates for secure communication.
 5. Monitor server logs and performance metrics for optimal operation.

-## Contributing
-Contributions to the Flask Content Publishing Platform are welcome!
-Please follow the guidelines outlined in the [CONTRIBUTING.md](link_to_contributing_file) file in the repository.

 ## Support
-For questions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/example/repository).
+For questions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/adeyomola/verba).

-## License
-The Flask Content Publishing Platform is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).